How to Staff When Customers Arrive in Batches: Service Operations Context and Literature Review

 In studying this large batch setting we will prove batch scaling limits of the queue, in which the batch size and the number of servers grow large and the queue length is scaled inversely.
 Through the batch scaling limits, we connect the general batch arrival queueing models to storage processes, another class of stochastic processes.
-Similar albeit less general scalings have been explored recently in \citet{de2017shot,daw2019distributions}, although the limiting process was not characterized in \citet{daw2019distributions}.
-Specifically, the limits we prove in this work for the $G^{B(n)}/GI/cn$ queue generalize the batch scaling results of $M^{B(n)}/M/\infty$ queueing systems shown in \citet{de2017shot,daw2019distributions}, which converge to shot noise processes with exponential decay.
+Similar albeit less general scalings have been explored recently in \citet{de2017shot,daw2019distributions}.
+Specifically, the limits we prove in this work for the $G_t^{B}/GI/c$ queue generalize the batch scaling results of $M^{B}/M/\infty$ queueing systems shown in \citet{de2017shot,daw2019distributions}, which converge to shot noise processes with exponential decay.
+Let us emphasize that the limits in \citet{de2017shot,daw2019distributions} are inherently tied to the Markovian assumption.
+Both prior works draw upon tools specifically for Markov processes, like the infinitesimal generator and the associated partial and ordinary differential equations.
+Here, in addition to extending to the multi-server setting, we also adopt greater generality of distributions and thus do not have such methodology available to us.
+To prove this generalization beyond the Markovian setting, we develop an approach that is entirely agnostic to the arrival epoch process, which is what enables our results to be immediately applicable to queues with time-varying and/or correlated inter-arrival times.
+This approach of leveraging the infinite server queue to understand the multi-server system is similar to the techniques used by \citet{reed2009g} to extend the Halfin-Whitt heavy traffic limits to non-Markovian service durations.
+Indeed, \citet{reed2009g} serves as a key predecessor and inspiration for our proof methodology in the large batch scaling.
 The limiting relationship between infinite server queues and shot noise processes was also discussed as motivation in \citet{kella1999linear}, although this relationship was presented without proof.
 This connection allows us to make use of a broad literature on storage processes, which can be seen as a generalization of shot noise processes.

-Storage processes, which can also be referred to as dams, content processes, or even fluid queues, are positive valued, continuous time stochastic processes in which the process level will jump upwards by some amount at epochs given by a point process.
-Between jumps the process will decrease according to some function of its state.
-That is, there is a function, often denoted $r : \mathbb{R}^+ \to \mathbb{R}^+$, such that the rate of the process's decline when in state $x$ is $r(x)$.
-For example, $r(x) \propto x$ would recover the exponential decay of a shot noise process.
-In generality, the release dynamics may also be a function of the history of the process rather than just the current state, such a setting will be necessary to study the multi-server queue's limiting form in the case of non-Markovian service.